 Why Does My Internet Slow Down at Night?

-In other words, "Why is my Internet slow on my mobile device?"
-At times, your Android or iOS (or Windows Phone) devices will not run at peak Internet speeds.
+At times, your Android or iOS (or Windows Phone) devices will not run at peak internet speeds.
 There could be a few reasons for this, which we will highlight below.

 Related: If you're experiencing slow connections on your phone, it may be time to upgrade.
 We'll help you find the perfect cell phone plan for you.

 Typically, your apps and services may take up precious system resources, which can slow down your phone.
-In this case, you will need to clear your browser's and app's caches.
+In this case, you will need to clear your app and web caches.
 Fortunately, we have a guide on clearing your cache and search history prepared for you.

-As mentioned earlier, your apps may be consuming data.
+As mentioned earlier, your apps may be consuming data, especially if they're running as background apps.
 If you're not using them, why not uninstall them?
 Widgets also use a pretty good amount of data.
 To delete a widget, simply tap and hold on a widget before dragging said widget to the Remove icon.